API Platform natively supports the OpenAPI API specification format.

 # Info Object

 The info object provides metadata about the API like licensing information or a contact.
-You can specify this information using API Platform’s configuration:
+You can specify this information using API Platform’s configuration below:

 api_platform: